giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Publications

 "Economic Performance and Incumbents' Support in Latin America" (with M.
-Victoria Murillo).
-Electoral Studies.
+Victoria Murillo). *Electoral Studies*.
 Forthcoming.

-"Cross-Time Behavior of the Chilean Congress: Growth or Stagnation of its Influence?"
-Revista de Ciencia Politica 31(1): 91-115, 2011.
+"Cross-Time Behavior of the Chilean Congress: Growth or Stagnation of its Influence?" *Revista de Ciencia Politica* 31(1): 91-115, 2011.
 [In Spanish]

 ## Under Review